tektoncd/community/teps/0086-changing-the-way-result-parameters-are-stored.md

   - Introducing an additional database requirement to Tekton to support the storage of information outside of etcd.

+### Store results on PVCs

+  - Use PVCs to store results

+Cons:
+- Any downsides of PVCs we've encountered in other places (e.g. [TEP-0044 data locality](https://github.com/tektoncd/community/blob/main/teps/0044-data-locality-and-pod-overhead-in-pipelines.md))
+- Any consumer of the results would need to mount the PVC

 ### No change.
 Use workspaces.

   - There is the alternative of storing result parameters as data in a workspace, however Workspaces